Interview with Rej of Caustic

 It’s actually hard.
 There’s not much out there to get started.
 Lots on music and lots on programming but not both together.
 There is quite a lot of advanced discussion about audio programming but making that first leap isn’t easy.
 I’d say if you’re going to program audio, learn a low-level programming language and play around with the basic concepts of making sounds, filtering and effects, then experiment.
 Make an instrument you would want to use.

-That concludes this interview with Rej, creator of the wonderful tool Caustic.
+That concludes this interview with Rej of Caustic!
 I genuinely learned a lot from this chat.
 Things I would have never known had Rej not been kind enough to reply to my request for an interview.
 It’s very interesting to see your assumptions about things washed entirely away by going directly to the source.
 What a novel notion!
 Either way, please be sure to support Caustic by downloading it.
 In my opinion, it’s the best ten bucks you’ll ever toss at your phone.
-I’d like to thank Rej once more for taking time out to answer my questions and, as always, keep on rockin’ and rollin’!
+I’d like to thank Rej, Creator of the Caustic app once more for taking time out to answer my questions and, as always, keep on rockin’ and rollin’!